bullfight/sexy-railscasts-theme/README.md

 - A GUI Only port of the RailsCasts TextMate theme to Vim.
 - Some parts of this theme were borrowed from the well-documented Lucius theme [2].
-- Initial file was written by Josh O'Rourke then improved by Oguz Bilgic
+- Initial file was written by Josh O'Rourke then improved by Oguz Bilgic, with minor modification for comment color by Patrick Schmitz.

 # Installation